Picture of Alexander Brazie

 D3v Central Station Discord server

-The community started in Fall 2022.
-The community has 2,300 members and an active social community.
+D3v Central Station started in Fall 2022, currently has 2,300 members, and continues to be an active social community.
 The server has channels for sharing about family, fitness, books, hobbies, and building relationships with the other members beyond game design.
-D3v Central Station is smaller than the last, so join with /invite/d3v-central-station-1008240363334545428 to make it a bit bigger!

 5. Game Dev Network Discord

-The Game Dev Network is a Discord with similar resources as the previous ones but in a server of tens of thousands of members.
+The Game Dev Network is a Discord with similar resources as the previous ones but in a server with tens of thousands of members.
 The network has resources for devs just looking for help: channels for advice about game design, coding, art, and writing.
-The network has an active devlog channel for sharing updates on projects and seeing what other devs are working on.
-Job postings are available as well as channels where game devs advertise their services.
+Game Dev Network has an active devlog channel for sharing updates on projects and seeing what other devs are working on.
+Job postings are available, as well as channels where game devs advertise their services.

 Game Dev Network Discord server

-Liam Sorta runs the server, a developer who started the indie studio Acureus five years ago.
+The Game Dev Network server is run by Liam Sorta, a developer who started the indie studio Acureus in 2021.
 He created the server in 2017 to share his knowledge with new developers.
 The community is large, with 61,000 total members and over 10,000 active during the day in the US.
 Monthly subscribers who contribute to the server get the ability to post jobs in career channels.
 The price is lowered for indie studios and solo users, and the contributions go toward maintaining the community and hosting events.
-Use /invite/gdn to take advantage of this large community.

 6. Amir Satvat’s Games Community Discord